cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 O = S@V
 ```

+### High-Level Details
 Let's establish the specifics of the FA2 algorithm at a high level.
 - Our grid is `batch/head` x `q_tile`.
 The batch/head dimensions are independent and can be grouped.
 The `q_tile` determines which tile of Q we get, and we make it the last dimension for better cache locality between thread blocks.
 - Q is of shape `(kBlockM, kHeadDim)`.
 The main computation on any thread block revolves around the Q tile.
 This Q tile does not change for the duration of the thread block.
 We iterate over the relevant K, V tile per thread block to get an output tile.
 Each q tile maps to exactly the same size output tile, which is necessary as we need to manifest a whole row of P to do the softmax.
 - We load each tile from global memory (GMEM) to shared memory (SMEM) for staging.
 When we need to do our GEMM, we load from SMEM to the register file as we loop over K and V.
 - Our GMEM->SMEM copying are all async (`cp.async` on Ampere).
-Q technically doesn't really have to be since it doesn't overlap that much compute but is a micro-optimization nonetheless.
+Q technically doesn't really have to be since it stays constant throughout the thread block.
+Its singular GMEM load doesn't overlap that much compute but we make the optimization nonetheless.
 - **Warps tile along M, not N.** This is *the* defining layout decision of the kernel.
 We arrange our tensor-core warps so that each warp owns entire rows of the $QK^T$ output, never a slice across the row.
-The reason is the online softmax: row max and row sum reductions stay *inside a warp* and resolve via warp-shuffle primitives (`__shfl_xor_sync`) — no shared-memory staging, no `__syncthreads`.
-Get this layout wrong and the softmax becomes the bottleneck.
-Get it right and softmax is nearly free.
-Almost every subsequent design choice — the `Tiled_MMA` shape, the fragment partitioning, the `Softmax` struct, the rescale loop — falls out of this one decision.
+The reason is the online softmax: row max and row sum reductions stay *inside a warp* and resolve via warp-shuffle primitives (`__shfl_xor_sync`) -- no shared-memory staging, no `__syncthreads`.
+This is a huge performance decision that turns softmax from a bottleneck to nearly free.
+Most subsequent design choices, such as `Tiled_MMA` shape, fragment partitioning, `Softmax` struct, and the rescale loop falls out of this one decision.

-The overall pseudocode for a tile Q is:
+### The Kernel Outline

 1. Define GMEM, SMEM, register files, hardware copy/GEMM instructions, and mappings
 2. Load Q tile from global memory to SMEM.
 This is only done once, as Q tile doesn't change.
 3. Prefetch 0th K-tile.